shuiblue/ForkingEfficiencyPaper/README.md

 ## R scripts

 You can run the R scripts on the CSV files in the repository to estimate the different regression models we report on in the paper.

+## Operationalization of Ratio of contributing forks

+Please refer to the source code in repo: https://github.com/shuiblue/GithubScript/blob/master/src/Commit/GraphBasedAnalyzer.java